 PhD – a brief introduction

-Before really starting out with doing a PhD, it is critical to give an outline of what it is like to do a PhD in India.
+Before starting out with a PhD, it is critical to outline what it is like to do a PhD in India.
 Well, a PhD is a hard choice.
 Many of us may really enjoy it all.
-But some may not really like it all that well.
+But some may not like it all that well.

 You must know whether you really can sit through your life reading books, writing summaries, thinking hard (about God knows what), and getting used to supervisors (if you are lucky, you get the best of them; well, if you are smart enough, you may even lobby to get good ones).

 Apart from that, your PhD may invariably sustain for the next four (sometimes five; if you are digging hard, maybe even six) years.
-The first year will be “coursework”—where you are trained to undertake research on your own.
+The first year will be “coursework”—where you are trained to research independently.

 In the second year, you sit and think and rethink and then, maybe, also write and explain all that you write, and then get what you have written approved in a centre-committee meeting.